Department of Labor Logo United States Department of Labor

 Purchasing agents and buyers of farm products buy agricultural products for further processing or resale.
 Examples of these products are grain, cotton, and tobacco.

 Purchasing agents, except wholesale, retail, and farm products buy items for the operation of an organization.
-Examples of these items are chemicals and industrial equipment needed for a manufacturing establishment, and office supplies.
+Examples of these items are chemicals for a manufacturing plant and industrial equipment, machinery, and office supplies for operating an establishment.

 Work Environment About this section